Applying for Postgraduate Study

 However, there are some postgraduate programmes that do operate specific application deadlines, including Durham University Business School MA programmes.
 Please visit the relevant Academic Department’s web page for full details of application deadlines.

 Please note that if you are applying for scholarships or other funding sources, or if you are applying for a programme delivered in conjunction with a doctoral training partnership or centre, there may be additional funding application deadlines to consider when making your application to a postgraduate programme.

 The Student Recruitment and Admissions Office are responsible for processing applications for most postgraduate programmes.
 Durham University Business School process applications for all of their taught postgraduate programmes.
 Decisions on applications are made by admissions selectors within Academic Departments.

-Please allow 4-6 weeks for the relevant Academic Department to make a decision on your application.
+Please allow up to 8 weeks for the relevant Academic Department to make a decision on your application.

 In certain circumstances we may contact you to request further information If there is any information or supporting documents that you are unable to provide when you complete your application form, please do send this information to the relevant Academic Department as soon as possible in order to prevent any unnecessary delays in processing your application.

 The Academic Department will consider your application on the basis of all the information provided.
 Once your application has been considered by the Academic Department, one of two things will happen.

 If your application was successful and the Academic Department would like to offer you a place, your application will be sent to the Student Recruitment and Admissions Office along with a recommendation that an offer be made.
 Applications for taught postgraduate programmes at Durham University Business School will be sent to the Durham University Business School Admissions Team.